paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-031-assistive-technology-for-individuals-with-disabilities.md

 (4) **Secretarial action** — As part of the annual report required under subsection (d), the Secretary shall describe each such action taken under paragraph (1) or (2) and the outcomes of each such action.

-(5) **Public notification** — The Secretary shall notify the public, by posting on the Internet website of the Department of Education, of each action taken by the Secretary under paragraph (1) or (2).
+(5) **Public notification** — The Secretary shall notify the public, by posting on the Internet website of the Department of Health and Human Services, of each action taken by the Secretary under paragraph (1) or (2).
 As a part of such notification, the Secretary shall describe each such action taken under paragraph (1) or (2) and the outcomes of each such action.

 **(d) Annual report to Congress**